Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Testing the validity of the PDE ( ) for FTU-plasma in Turbulent Regime

-Note that linear transformations of coordinates are allowed because this class of transformations belong to the group TCT \cite{sonnino1}.
-Since the tensor $L^{\mu\nu}$ is symmetric positive definite matrix, it is always possible to determine $A^\lambda_\kappa$ such that
+with ${\rm I}^{\alpha\beta}$ denoting the components of the identity matrix\footnote{Note that linear transformations of the thermodynamic forces are allowed as this class of transformations belong to the group TCT \cite{sonnino1} and, since $L^{\mu\nu}$ is a symmetric positive definite matrix, it is always possible to determine $A^\lambda_\kappa$ such that Eq.~(\ref{T4}) is satisfied.}, $\sigma_L$ may be cast into the form

-with ${\rm I}^{\alpha\beta}$ denoting the components of the identity matrix.
-Hence, the above assumption is equivalent to state that the transport coefficients depend only on $\sigma_L$ \footnote{Note that $\sigma_L$ has the dimension of an entropy production, but it differs from it.
+Hence, assuming the isotropic hypothesis is equivalent to postulating that the transport coefficients depend only on $\sigma_L$ \footnote{$\sigma_L$ has the dimension of entropy production, but it differs from it.
 The entropy production of the system is $\sigma=g_{\mu\nu}X^\mu X^\nu$.}.
-This justifies our terminology, and the above assumption may also be expressed as:

-{{\bf Equivalent formulation of the isotropic assumption}:{\it When plasmas is in turbulent regime, the transport coefficients depend only on the bilinear expression of the entropy $\sigma_L$}.}
+Finally, the isotropic hypothesis can be equivalently expressed as: {\it When plasmas is in turbulent regime, the transport coefficients depend only on the bilinear expression of the entropy $\sigma_L$}.

-In the sequel, we shall apply the assumption that in the edge of the FTU, plasmas is in {\it Isotropic turbulent regime}.
-Notice that Eq.~(\ref{TPT14}) allows to link the entropy production $\sigma$ of plasma with the bilinear form $\sigma_L$:
+In the sequel, we shall apply the assumption that in the edge of the FTU, plasmas are in {\it isotropic turbulent regime}.
+Note that Eq.~(\ref{TPT14}) allows to link of the entropy production $\sigma$ of plasma with the bilinear form $\sigma_L$.
+We get

-To sum up, in our problem we have three expressions having the dimension of the entropy production: $\sigma$, $\sigma_L$ and $\sigma_{Onsager}$.
+Summing up, in our problem we have three expressions having the dimension of the entropy production: $\sigma$, $\sigma_L$, and $\sigma_{Onsager}$.
 It is easily checked that, {\it in two dimensions}, these expressions are linked with each other by the relation

 with

 {\bf Remark}